laissez-faire-btc/safe-remove/BIP.md

 Crucially, note that if you hold the hash and the public key, you can verify the signature without the original data.
 The reason we normally need the original data, is because it's normally the only way to verify that the statements made in the original data were committed to by the holder of the private key.
 You hash the data, and use the hash to verify the signature.

-, the signature data confirms that a hash of

 **The Redaction Statement**

 **The Consensus Rule**